declare-lab/Sealing/README.md

       primaryClass={cs.CV}
 }
 ```

 ## Contact
-Feel free to contact me at henryhan88888@gmail.com if you have any problems with the paper and code.
+If you have any further inquireis about our code and paper, feel free to contact us at henryhan88888@gmail.com or chen.hui@ntu.edu.sg.